casibase/casibase/README.md

 - Setup database:

-    Casnode will store its users, nodes and topics informations in a MySQL database named: `casbin_forum`, will create it if not existed.
+    Casnode will store its users, nodes and topics informations in a MySQL database named: `casnode`, will create it if not existed.
 The DB connection string can be specified at: https://github.com/casbin/casnode/blob/master/conf/app.conf

     ```ini
     dataSourceName = root:123@tcp(localhost:3306)/